liri-archive/vibe/README.md

 If you specify `qbs.installRoot` you might need to prefix the entire line with `sudo`, depending on whether you have permissions to write there or not.

+You can also specify the following options:

+ * `projects.Vibe.useStaticAnalyzer:true` to enable the Clang static analyzer

 ## Notes

 ### Logging categories